iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.ri.crushcovid 1 reviews"/>
 </p>

+> Not accurate at all<br> :date: __2020-11-07 19:42:19__

+> The app was ok but the most recent update drained my battery worse than a Pokemon go binge, just with the app running in the background.
+It's not worth having until this issue is fixed.<br> :date: __2020-10-31 15:41:18__

 > Lack of exposure notifications make this app virtually useless.<br> :date: __2020-10-18 01:46:52__

 > Not very accurate.<br> :date: __2020-10-17 05:08:13__